Californians with student loan debt often wonder if they can qualify for a mortgage loan,…

 We talked about the primary purpose for the home appraisal.
 The appraiser is trying to determine how much a particular property is worth, based on current conditions within the real estate market.

-He or she will examine the home in question and compare it to others that have sold recently within the same area.
+They will examine the home in question and compare it to others that have sold recently within the same area.
 In doing so, the appraiser can come up with an educated guess as to the home’s current market value.

-It all boils down to one thing – home appraisals are required for nearly all California home loans.
+It all boils down to one thing.
+Home appraisals are required for nearly all California home loans.

 The Home Buyer’s Role in All of This